Tobenna-Etiaba/osTicket-Configuration/README.md

 AGENT PANEL
 <img width="1414" alt="Screenshot 2025-02-03 at 22 29 58" src="https://github.com/user-attachments/assets/8953758a-ea56-437e-b734-c222f19979ba" />

-- Whenever a member of an organisation has a problem that needs to be sorted (e.g: password reset) they can put it through on their end and it will then appear in the agent panel
+- Whenever a member of an organisation has a problem that needs to be sorted (e.g: password reset) they can put it through on their end and it will then appear within the agent panel
 <img width="842" alt="Screenshot 2025-02-03 at 22 35 02" src="https://github.com/user-attachments/assets/3cc0ed18-a8a9-4e3e-91af-9267e0c3976d" />

 <img width="960" alt="Screenshot 2025-02-03 at 22 35 30" src="https://github.com/user-attachments/assets/44ffefc2-6a7a-4ab7-9691-1ce6a89d155a" />